Jawor: History

-After losing the town by Poland, it was then ruled by Bohemia, Hungary, Bohemia again and Austria.
+After loss of the town by Poland, it was then ruled by Bohemia, Hungary, Bohemia again and Austria.
 The town suffered during the Thirty Years' War (1618–1648) as a result of repeated invasions, occupations, religious persecutions and epidemics.
 In 1626 it was plundered by the Austrians, in 1633 briefly occupied by Saxony and recaptured by Austria, in 1639 occupied by the Swedes and in 1640 recaptured by Austria, in 1642 occupied by the Swedes, then the Austrians and again the Swedes, finally captured in 1648 by the Austrians, who plundered and burned the town and expelled its inhabitants.
-After the war, in accordance to the Peace of Westphalia, the so-called Church of Peace was built, however, the Protestants were still being discriminated against by the Austrian administration.
+After the war, in accordance with the Peace of Westphalia, the so-called Church of Peace was built, however, the Protestants were still being discriminated against by the Austrian administration.

 In the 18th century, the town and region was the subject of Austrian-Prussian wars, eventually passing to Prussia in 1763.
 The Prussians turned the Piast Castle into a prison.
 In 1776 the town suffered a fire.
 On 14 May 1807, during the Napoleonic Wars and Polish national liberation struggles, Polish troops marched through the town, the day before they fought the victorious battle of Struga against the more numerous Prussians.
 In 1871 along with Prussia the town became part of Germany, and remained within until 1945.

 During World War II the Germans imprisoned French and Norwegian women in the castle, participants of anti-German resistance movements.
 In the final stages of the war, in early 1945, most of the town's population was evacuated by the Germans.
 It was captured by the Soviets in February and passed to Poland in April.
 After the war the region officially became part of Poland again as per the Potsdam Agreement.
 Also according to the agreement, the Germans who had not already fled, were expelled and Polish citizens, many of whom had been expelled from the Polish areas annexed by the Soviet Union, became the majority.